 In this subclause, the STA that initiates BF training through the transmission of a BF frame is referred to as the initiator, and the recipient STA of the BF frame that participates in BF training with the initiator is referred to as the responder.
 For BF training that occurs within the A-BFT allocation, the AP or PCP is the initiator and a non-AP and non-PCP STA becomes the responder.
 For BF training that occurs during an SP allocation, the source DMG STA of the SP is the initiator and the destination DMG STA of the SP becomes the responder.
-For BF training during a TXOP allocation, the TXOP holder is the initiator and the TXOP responder is the responder.
+For BF training during a CBAP allocation, the TXOP holder is the initiator and the TXOP responder is the responder.

 9.38.2.2 Initiator Sector Sweep (ISS)